-Office of Aircraft Services The Office of Aircraft Services (OAS) is responsible for departmental policy related to aircraft services and facilities, but has no operational responsibility.
-OAS provides departmental level aviation safety and accident investigation, aircraft and pilot inspection, procurement of aircraft, and policy development.
-Refer to 112 DM 12 for a complete list of responsibilities.
+Office of Aircraft Services The Office of Aircraft Services (OAS) is responsible for aviation policy, aircraft acquisition, and maintenance management within the bureaus of the Department of the Interior (DOI); however, OAS has no operational responsibility.
+OAS provides aviation safety program oversight and accident investigation, aircraft and pilot inspection, and policy development.
+Refer to 112 DM 12 for a list of responsibilities.

-National Office Level The BLM Office of Fire and Aviation develops bureau policy, procedures, and standards, and maintains functional oversight and interagency coordination for all aviation activities.
+National Aviation Office (NAO) develops bureau policy, procedures, and standards, and maintains functional oversight and interagency coordination for all aviation activities.
 The primary goals are safety and cost-effectiveness.
-The national office promotes accident prevention efforts and supports bureau functions and missions, including fire suppression.
-Refer to BLM Manual 9400 for further information on aviation policy and procedures.
+The national office promotes risk management and supports Bureau functions and missions, including fire suppression.
+Refer to BLM Manual 9400 for aviation policy procedures and a list of Guides.

-State Office Level State aviation managers (SAMs) are located in all BLM state offices.
+State Office State Aviation Managers (SAMs) are located in all BLM state offices.
 SAMs implement aviation program objectives and directives to support the BLM mission and each state's goals.
 Several states have additional support staff, aircraft dispatchers, and/or pilots assigned to support aircraft operations and to provide technical expertise.
 A state aviation operations and management plan is required to outline goals of the state's aviation program and to identify state-specific policy and procedures.